tsouche/learn-kubernetes/tutorial-1-concepts.md

 ### 2.7.2 - Deployment

+A _Deployment_ provides declarative updates for _Pods_ and _ReplicaSets_.
+As explained above about Controllers, the principle is to describe a **desired state** in a _Deployment_, and the _Deployment Controller_ changes the _actual state_ to the _desired state_ (scale up, scale down, upgrade version...) at a controlled rate.
+You can define Deployments to create new ReplicaSets (i.e. group of _Pods_ managed by the Master), or to remove existing Deployments and release all their resources (to make them available to other _Deployments_).

 ![alt txt](./images/tuto-1-pod-overview-1.png "A Deployment of several Pods, exposed by a Service towards an Ingress")

+The following are typical use cases for Deployments:

+* Create a Deployment to rollout a ReplicaSet (= a Set of _Pods_).
+The ReplicaSet creates _Pods_ in the background.
+Check the status of the rollout to see if it succeeds or not.
+* Scale up the Deployment to facilitate more load, or scale it down if the load decreases.
+* Upgrade the version of the applicaton, by changing the version of the Pods: changing the Docker image which should be used for the _Pod_.
+This means that the Deployment will create a new ReplicaSet and the Deployment manages moving the Pods from the old ReplicaSet to the new one at a controlled rate.
+* Rollback to an earlier Deployment revision if the current state of the Deployment is not stable.
+* Pause the Deployment to apply multiple fixes to its Pod template and then resume it to start a new rollout.
+* Clean up older ReplicaSets that you don't need anymore.

 ### 2.7.3 - Service

+Once the Pods are organised into a group, managed by a Deployment, the group can be linked to a Service